mostofa-s-cse/e-lms/clients/src/utils/SWEETALERT_GUIDE.md

 # SweetAlert2 Integration Guide

-This guide shows how to use SweetAlert2 for all user interactions in the EduLMS application.
+This guide shows how to use SweetAlert2 for all user interactions in the E-LMS application.

 ## Installation